emberjs/website/source/blog/2018-05-04-the-emberjs-times-issue-45.md

 Hey there Emberistas!

-Lots of programmers and writers in the Ember community have been busy this week and therefore we have several new data-driven RFCs, new community efforts, an outstanding update to Ember inspector to present for you.
+Lots of Ember programmers and writers have been busy this week and therefore we have several new data-driven RFCs, community efforts, and an outstanding update to Ember inspector to present to you.

 As well as a sincere reminder to eat your veggies! 🥒🥕